Alvin Otieno

 Alvin Otieno (born 19 April 1994) is a Kenyan rugby sevens player who represents Kenya internationally.
 He made his Olympic debut representing Kenya at the 2020 Summer Olympics.

 He was named in the Kenyan squad for the men's rugby sevens tournament at the 2020 Summer Olympics.

 Commonly known in the HSBC rugby Sevens series as the Water Buffalo, Otieno dazzles rugby fans with his powerful runs and commanding physique on the pitch.

-He is a fast sprinter with quick feet and a flair to his game.
-He also has a dramatic patch of hair at the back of his head that adds to the allure.
+He has quick feet, is a quick sprinter, and plays with flair.
+Additionally, he has a striking hairstyle at the back of his head that enhances his allure.